 “Other wilderness programs that are expedition-only are not very effective for kids on the autism spectrum,” says Ashley Brown, Primary Therapist at Trails Carolina.
 “They are only in one setting and get used to being there.
 Once they leave the wilderness-only setting they have no idea how to adapt those behaviors to everyday life.
 What’s so great about our program at Trails is that we bring students into a variety of environments, including traditional settings like classrooms and school environments.
 This way they can practice transitioning and generalizing skills.”

-Here are a couple examples of techniques we use to help students improve communication skills:
+Here are a couple of examples of techniques we use to help students improve communication skills for daily life:

 “When a student experiences a social interaction that might have upset or confused their peer, we help them retrace their steps through the social interaction.
 After retracing what went wrong within a social situation, we talk about what they should have done and ways to fix the problem.
 They then rewind the situation and act it out with the changes we discussed in a psychodrama.
 This is a way to practice and integrate social skills into interactions.
 In some groups, these social redos happen several times a day.”